PathwayCommons/cytoscape-sbgn-stylesheet/documentation/sbgnviz-augment-exploration.md

 ### Registering custom node/arrow/line shapes

-SBGNViz exposes the cytoscape's base nodeShapes - and adds new shapes to this collection.
+SBGNRenderer exposes the cytoscape's base nodeShapes - and adds new shapes to this collection.

 Example:
 Here are the sbgn specific shapes that are being added.